What Does a Chief Executive Officer (CEO) Do?

-- Demonstrating the leadership necessary to make the organization's mission a success.
-This leadership includes providing leadership vision, leadership that attracts followers, and all other aspects of successful leadership.
+- Leadership skills: CEOs must demonstrate the leadership necessary to make the organization's mission a success.
+This includes providing vision direction, attracting followers, and all other aspects of successful leadership.

-- Creating a learning organization that will continue to grow and flourish and enhancing the skills and abilities of employees.
+- Management skills: The CEO is responsible for creating a culture of learning to help enhance and grow the skills and abilities of employees.
 Only if the significant players continue to learn and grow will the organization truly succeed.

 The U.S. Bureau of Labor Statistics projects that employment for CEOs will grow 8 percent through 2026, which slightly faster than the overall employment growth of 7 percent for all occupations in the country.